pmuens/awesome-serverless/README.md

 - [Serverless with Java 8 and DynamoDB](https://medium.com/aws-activate-startup-blog/serverless-architectures-with-java-8-aws-lambda-and-amazon-dynamodb-part-1-fde79a6fb3cf#.48axcvvay) - Blog post series about a serverless setup with Java 8 and DynamoDB.
 - [Serverless basic security](https://foobar123.com/serverless-security-594942b496ec#.y8xjoi7n6) - Introduction to serverless and security.
 - [Serverless and TypeScript](https://gregshackles.com/getting-started-with-serverless-and-typescript/) - Getting started guide on how to use Serverless and TypeScript.
+- [Meet the Serverless partner Trek10](https://serverless.com/blog/introducing-serverless-partners-meet-trek10/) - Introduction of the people behind the Serverless specalized agency Trek10.

 ## Talks